Building a human experience

 Support Q&A interaction: Present an issue and a variety of solutions from which astronauts could select from and learn.

-Combine photogrammetry and multiple volumetric video captures in a single experience: This required integrating volumetric video captures across different capture technology systems and having characters interact with 3D objects captured with photogrammetry.
+experience: This required integrating volumetric video captures across different capture technology systems and having characters interact with 3D objects captured with photogrammetry.

 Reach small enough file sizes for a seamless experience: Volumetric video produces very large files.
 Video by itself is already large; adding the ability to tumble around the video and view it from any angle a viewer chooses, magnifies that file size and complexity when it comes to editing that footage into a story.